hakant/hakant.github.io/source/_posts/2014-04-24-disaster-recovery-on-azure.markdown

 2. Turn on Automatic Database Export and configure a high frequency that makes sense.
 Keep track of how long this operation takes and adjust your frequency based on that as well.
 3. Set your default azure storage account as the destination of automatic database export.
 So rely on the geo-redundancy of your storage account.

-If you need a more aggressive RTO build up on this strategy.
+If you need a shorter RTO build up on this strategy.
 This post is mainly focused on "Redeploy" pattern.
 There are other patterns available on MSDN and some are focused on more aggressive RTO's.
 I recommend reading: [Disaster Recovery and High Availability for Azure Applications](http://msdn.microsoft.com/en-us/library/dn251004.aspx).

 ## References